-But, I am a pragmatist at heart and while it would be good for clients to take a few months off or quit their jobs, or walk away from a bad relationship it’s not always practical or desirable.
+But, I am a pragmatist at heart and while it would be good for clients to take a few months off or quit their jobs to relax, or walk away from a bad relationship it’s not always practical or desirable.

 The truth is, a lot of the things in your life that cause stress also fill you with great purpose and joy (I know my job fits squarely into that category!).

-So what are some practical steps from a diet and lifestyle perspective you can take today to improve your stress management?
+So what are some practical steps from a diet and lifestyle perspective you can take today to improve your stress management and finally relax?

 1. Understand what stress is and what causes it